 “Yes, and …”

-Instead of replying with a link to the knowledge base Doc and moving on, using Support-Driven Growth you might reply:
+Instead of replying with a link to the knowledge base article and moving on, using support-driven growth you might reply:

 “Yes (here are the details) — and I notice you just started a trial but you haven’t been to a webinar yet.
 You can sign up for one here!”